 The Relay protocol can be used by chatrooms, multiplayer games, and any other network applications; it can be used between two apps on the same computer, over the LAN, and over the Internet, with the last needing some more setup.

-There is mobile support that will be extended under the Lacewing Blue set only.
+There is Android, iOS, Mac, HTML5, and UWP support that exists under the Lacewing Blue set only.

 The pages are all accessible on the sidebar to the left.

 You may want to start with the Concepts page, to make sure you understand the terms Lacewing uses.

 You don't want to be slowing down repeatedly because you don't understand the errors or why things aren't working.
 The more you take in and keep questioning, the quicker you'll be coding later.

 All the client examples and more are under Guides > Examples.

 There are examples on connecting, loading a list of other clients on the server, loading a public channel listing, selecting the right player Active, and more!

 There is a basic example of making your own server under Hosting a server, along with showing how to connect to it.